isha-git/Alzheimers-Disease/README.md

 Environment- Python 3.6, Windows 10

 # Dataset
 The dataset used in the above-mentioned research paper was taken from the <a href = "http://www.alzgene.org/"> AlzGene archive </a>.
-The training featurs include number of positive and negative Alzheimer's cases in control studies and family-based studies for 335 genes.
+The training features include number of positive and negative Alzheimer's cases in control studies and family-based studies for 335 genes.

 <img src = "https://github.com/isha-git/Alzheimers-Disease/blob/master/Images/DatasetScreenshot.PNG" width = "500">